AlienScientist Homepage

 Every aspect of the electromagnetic field can be explained using Maxwell's Equations for light.

-Each of Maxwell's equations has it's own name and history, lets go over each of them one at a time.
+Each of Maxwell's equations has it's own name and history:

 Ampere's Law